turingschool/curriculum/source/projects/jscontact.markdown

 Let's ship this feature:

-* Switch back to your master branch with @git checkout master@
+* Switch back to your master branch with `git checkout master`
-* Merge in the feature branch with @git merge create_email_addresses@
+* Merge in the feature branch with `git merge create_email_addresses`
-* Throw it on Heroku with @git push heroku master@
+* Throw it on Heroku with `git push heroku master`
-* Run your migrations with @heroku rake db:migrate@
+* Run your migrations with `heroku rake db:migrate`

 ## I4: Tracking Companies